bbauska/UC-Davis-JS-Basics/readme.md

 Now, I could also move the script up into the head of the page.

 Up here into the head, but I have to add the defer attribute here.
-If I come back and test it, you'll see that it still works.
-If you forget the defer attribute up here, then it's going to try to run that script before the page loads and it won't work properly.
-Your file couldn't be accessed.
-It's trying to go to the some PHP file because that script never loaded and it never prevented the default behavior.
-That didn't work, so you need to have that differ keyword in there to make sure that the script is deferred until the rest of the file loads.
+If I come back and test it, you&apos;ll see that it still works.
+If you forget the defer attribute up here, then it&apos;s going to try to run that script before the page loads and it won&apos;t work properly.
+Your file couldn&apos;t be accessed.
+It&apos;s trying to go to the some PHP file because that script never loaded and it never prevented the default behavior.
+That didn&apos;t work, so you need to have that differ keyword in there to make sure that the script is deferred until the rest of the file loads.
 But there we have it.
-It's a great little tool and it's allowed us to practice many of the things that we've been talking about during this course, and we'll look at a slightly more advanced version of the project next.
+It&apos;s a great little tool and it&apos;s allowed us to practice many of the things that we&apos;ve been talking about during this course, and we&apos;ll look at a slightly more advanced version of the project next.

 <ul>